the-events-calendar/the-events-calendar/readme.txt

 = 3.3 =

-* Improved support for international date formats
+* Improved support for international date formats (big props to jeroenjoosen on the forums for the original report on this!)
-* Localization improvements for displaying the event cost field
+* Localization improvements for displaying the event cost field (thanks to mastafu on the forums for the heads up!)
-* List view will now link to a page of previous events if there are indeed previous events to show
+* List view will now link to a page of previous events if there are indeed previous events to show (props to oceanfilm on the forums for pointing this out!)
-* Fixed an issue with empty category views that could result in a fatal error
+* Fixed an issue with empty category views that could result in a fatal error (thanks to mastafu on the forums for this one, too!)
 * Fixed an issue where titles for single events were empty in some installations
-* Fixes for the tribe_get_the_day_link_date() function props @nathanielks
+* Fixes for the tribe_get_the_day_link_date() function (thanks to @nathanielks on Twitter for catching + patching this one for us!)
 * Fix admin menu highlighting when editing tags for events
-* Google maps will now be included properly on pages with https URLs
+* Google maps will now be included properly on pages with https URLs (thanks to bmitchellini on the forums for the first report here!)
-* Tag queries that don't specify a post type will no longer be modified to be an events query
+* Tag queries that don't specify a post type will no longer be modified to be an events query (thanks to Jason on the forums for reporting this first!)
-* Fixed an issue that caused some events not to show on month view when viewing a category
+* Fixed an issue that caused some events not to show on month view when viewing a category (thanks to yorkshiretots on the forum for catching this!)
 * All day events are now saved with a start/end time that is determined by the end of day cutoff.
-This fix will not modify previously created all day events.
+This fix will not modify previously created all day events (thanks to wallyglenn on the forums for spotting this!)

 = 3.2 =